WID Graduate Assistants and Peer Writing Preceptors

 Salary matches those established by CCAS, depending on the number of students enrolled and hours expected.

 Preceptors are nominated by their professor and serve in courses in which they themselves have excelled.
-WID faculty interested in appointing a PWP must fill out the online WID Peer Writing Preceptor Request Form by the deadline.
+WID faculty interested in appointing a PWP must fill out the online WID Peer Writing Preceptor Request Form, which is updated twice a year, during the hiring windows.
 WID can hire PWPs only for WID courses with at least 18 WID students enrolled at time of appointment.